 Like yours, mine has been a long journey.
-It began more than two years ago, when we started trying to conceive, but it feels much longer than that.
-I have seen a small army of doctors and was amazed that they weren’t interested in finding an overarching diagnose for my list of symptoms: painful, heavy menstruation most months; discomfort during sex; an early miscarriage; recurrent ovarian cysts; bloating and constipation; and gluten intolerance, among others.
+It began more than two years ago when we started trying to conceive, but it feels much longer than that.
+I have seen a small army of doctors and was amazed that they weren’t interested in finding an overarching diagnosis for my list of symptoms: painful, heavy menstruation most months; discomfort during sex; an early miscarriage; recurrent ovarian cysts; bloating and constipation; and gluten intolerance, among others.
 Instead, they tried to alleviate individual symptoms and hurry me along a rapidly accelerating path of fertility treatments, all the while seeming skeptical about my reports of pain.

 The first doctor who suggested I might have endometriosis acted as if it was no big deal and was a tad overzealous about getting me into an operating room.
 I didn’t trust him, so I told him no and set out to find the right treatment for me.
 I followed my instincts, educated myself, and consulted with friends and family.
 At first, it was a bit awkward, but you would be surprised how many other women are willing to talk frankly, and that a disease whose name you didn’t know how to pronounce when you first read about it is affecting the lives of many more people than you realize.